7 Simple Steps to Increase Your Credit Score

 Just like more money means more options, a good credit score means more opportunities.
-While obtaining a good credit score can seem complicated and confusing at first, it is absolutely possible to do it yourself.
+While obtaining a good credit score can seem complicated and confusing at first, with patience, persistence, and dedication, it is possible to do it yourself.

 Even better, the things you do to set yourself up for a healthy credit score will also set you up for a healthy financial life.
 By paying your bills on time, maintaining low balances on your credit cards, and keeping an eye on your credit score, you’ll be well on your way to a brighter financial future.